 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Amsterdam is a beautiful city with plenty to see and do, but sometimes you need a break from the hustle and bustle of the city center.
-If you’re looking for a day trip that’s close to Amsterdam, there are plenty of options to choose from.
+If you’re searching for a day trip close to Amsterdam, plenty of options exist.

-Amsterdam is centrally located to a number of great places to visit in Holland.
-Just a short ride away via public transport, you can find charming villages, stunning coastal towns, and fascinating cities.
+Amsterdam is centrally located to multiple great places to visit in Holland.
+You can find charming villages, stunning coastal towns, and fascinating cities just a short ride away via public transport.

 - Best Day Trips from Amsterdam in the Netherlands

 - 3. The Hague

 - 7. Kinderdijk

 - 10. Marken

 - 11. Broek in Waterland